 Yes and no.

 Yes, there is sugar in our favourite sweet treats, but this is usually refined sugar (table sugar).
 Consuming this type of sugar in small amounts is not harmful to our health (1).
-It is recommended that we consume sweet foods with meals as much as possible to protect our teeth, however, cutting out sugar from our diet all together could backfire and we could end up eating more than desired.
-Especially in those who want to stop food obsession, or who struggle with binge eating and want to stop emotional eating (2, 3, 4).
+It is recommended that we consume sweet foods with meals as much as possible to protect our teeth, however, cutting out sugar from our diet all together could backfire and we could end up feeling like we can’t stop eating it.
+Especially in those who want to stop food obsession, or who struggle with binge eating, feeling out of control at night, or want to stop emotional eating (2, 3, 4).